bhushantbn/playwright-Web-Automation-/README.md

-# playwright
-playwright for testing using JS
+# Playwright1 is sample test scripts performed and executed by bhushan using javascript programing